95% of the general community believe it is important for Aboriginal and Torres Strait Islander people to have a say in matters that affect them.

 National Reconciliation Week

-National Reconciliation Week - held 27 May to 3 June every year - is a time for all Australians to learn about our shared histories, cultures, and achievements, and to explore how each of us can contribute to achieving reconciliation in Australia.
+National Reconciliation Week – 27 May to 3 June every year – is a time for all Australians to learn about our shared histories, cultures, and achievements, and to recommit ourselves to reconciliation and the fight for First Nations justice in Australia.

 Acknowledgement of Country